Generic Name: clobazam

 Serious Dermatological Reactions

-Patients or caregivers should be advised that serious skin reactions have been reported in patients taking ONFI.
-In the event a skin reaction should occur while taking ONFI, patients or caregivers should consult with healthcare providers immediately [see Warnings and Precautions (5.5)].
+Advise patients or caregivers that serious skin reactions have been reported in patients taking ONFI.
+Serious skin reactions, including SJS/TEN, may need to be treated in a hospital and may be life-threatening.
+If a skin reaction occurs while taking ONFI, patients or caregivers should consult with healthcare providers immediately [see Warnings and Precautions (5.5)].

 Suicidal Thinking and Behavior

-Instruct patients to notify their physician if they are breast feeding or intend to breast feed during therapy [see Use in Specific Populations (8.3)].
+Counsel patients that ONFI is excreted in breast milk.
+Instruct patients to notify their physician if they are breast feeding or intend to breast feed during therapy and counsel nursing mothers to observe their infants for poor sucking and somnolence [see Use in Specific Populations (8.2)].

 Tablets manufactured by: Catalent Pharma Solutions, LLC